jonathanmullis-glitch/mullis-land-worx-site/README.md

-# Mullis Land Worx – static site
+# Mullis Land Worx — static site

-Upload the contents of this folder to your GitHub Pages repo root.
+Upload the contents of this folder to your GitHub Pages repository root.
+- Edit phone/email in `script.js` and `footer` if needed.
+- Replace `logo.jpg` in the repo with your real logo (already present in your repo).

+Pages included:
+- index.html (Home)
+- grading.html
+- concrete.html
+- masonry.html
+- landscaping.html
+- contact.html
+- styles.css
+- script.js